Stay Informed!

 Hats for Hope

 Hats for Hope, a nation-wide brain tumour awareness campaign, provides hope for those affected.
+Hope through research.
+Hope through information and education.
 Hope through support.
-Hope through research.
+Hope through advocacy.
 Hope for a cure.

-On October 24, 2023, Brain Cancer Awareness Day, our hashtag sponsor Novocure invites you to raise awareness by wearing your #HatsForHope toque or your #HoodiesForHope, or any hat or hoodie, and post a photo of yourself on social media, using the hashtags #HatsForHope and #HoodiesForHope.
-Don’t forget to tag @braintumourfdn.
-Together, we will raise awareness of this devastating disease while spreading HOPE.
+On October 24, 2024, Brain Cancer Awareness Day, we invite you to raise awareness by wearing your #HatsForHope toque, hoodie or crew neck, or any hat, hoodie or crew neck, and post a photo of yourself on social media, using the hashtags #HatsForHope and #HoodiesForHope.
+Don’t forget to tag @BrainTumourFdn!

 Thanks to our distributor New Era Grafix, proceeds from every toque and hoodie sold are being donated to Brain Tumour Foundation of Canada to continue our important mission to find the cause of and cure for brain tumours and brain cancer.